 Effective Student Discipline: Keeping Kids in Class

-"The point is not to keep kids in school for the purpose of failing them out at the end of the process.
-The goal is to keep them in school and on the path of the school-to-success pipeline."
+"The point is not to keep kids in school for the purpose of failing them out at the end of the process," said Rob Rhodes, the author of the report.
+"The goal is to keep them in school and on the path of the school-to-success pipeline."